hmc-cs111-fall2014/what-is-a-DSL/my-dsl.md

 _What is the underlying computational model of this language?
 To answer this question, provide a high-level description (no more than 100 words) of the computation that occurs when someone executes a program in this language._
+The SQL statement is parsed into instructions the database engine can understand.
+While parsing, it also figures out the best way to execute the query.
+Then, that information is passed on so that the appropriate rows in the database can be fetched or updated

 # DSL-ness
 _Fowler writes about a spectrum of languages, from general-purpose languages to